mcds-cmu/11637/_includes/syllabus/assessment.md

 ### Write-up Component on Canvas (40 points):

     - A set of write-up questions is included at the end of the coding component notebook.
-    - Students should type their responses directly in the notebook and submit a PDF or images of their work to Canvas for manual grading.
+    - Students should type their responses directly in the notebook and submit a PDF their work to Canvas for manual grading.
     - Students must adhere strictly to the Canvas instructions to guarantee that their submitted images or pages are correctly linked to the designated question in their write-up.
 Failure to properly link work to the corresponding question will result in a zero grade, as our system will categorize it as an invalid response.
     - Submissions can be made any number of times before the final exam deadline on Canvas, with the final grade based on the latest submission.
     - A grace period of 12 hours is available on Canvas, but submissions in this period will incur a 20% grade penalty.
 Submissions after this grace period will not be accepted.